Saracens beat Sale to win sixth Premiership title

 |Saracens: (20) 35

-|Tries: Penalty, Malins, Daly, Van Zyl Pens: Farrell 3 Cons: Farrell 2
+|Tries: Penalty, Malins, Daly, Van Zyl Cons: Farrell 2 Pens: Farrell 3

 |Sale: (13) 25

-|Tries: Van der Merwe, Roebuck, Rodd Pens: Ford 2 Cons: Ford 2
+|Tries: Van der Merwe, Roebuck, Rodd Cons: Ford 2 Pens: Ford 2

 Saracens clinched their sixth Premiership title and their first in four years with a 35-25 win over Sale.

-Two tries in four minutes in the final quarter from Elliot Daly and Ivan Van Zyl sealed victory for Sarries.
+Two tries in four minutes in the final quarter from Elliot Daly and Ivan van Zyl sealed victory for the London side.

-Victory was sweet for Saracens, who agonisingly missed out on the title last year due to Freddie Burns' last-minute drop-goal for Leicester.
+Victory was sweet for Sarries, who agonisingly missed out on the title last year after Freddie Burns' last-minute drop-goal for Leicester.

 Play was briefly stopped in the first half as protesters from Just Stop Oil invaded the pitch before being removed.